-- The College Matron or Houseparent's will decide if a student is well enough to attend College. - Students who are very unwell during the day will be asked to remain in their accommodation that evening to ensure they are fully recovered. - Students who are not well enough to be in College will be asked to remain in their accommodation during the day unless it is for a doctor's appointment, they need a chemist or to buy food. - Students who are suffering minor illnesses like headaches, tummy ache, coughs and colds will be required to attend College and see their Senior Tutor.
-The Matron and/or
+- The College Matron or Houseparents will decide if a student is well enough to attend College. - Students who are very unwell during the day will be asked to remain in their accommodation that evening to ensure they are fully recovered. - Students who are not well enough to be in College will be asked to remain in their accommodation during the day unless it is for a doctor's appointment, they need a chemist or to buy food. - Students who are suffering minor illnesses like headaches, tummy ache, coughs and colds will be required to attend College.
+If they get worse, they are advised to see their ST and/or the Matron.